Here at Cuvva we take your privacy very seriously. This notice will tell you how we use your personal information.

 Once you've entered your driving licence details and agreed to the Fair Obtaining Notice, we may collect information about your driving licence and history from the DVLA, MyLicence or other relevant entities.
 We need this so we can offer motor insurance products to you.

-We need motion data to determine accurately when you’re driving, and to work out if we can give you more accurate pricing based on driving behaviour.
-We’ll also use that data to determine eligibility, and to help with any claims.
+We may use motion data to see if we can cover you, to determine accurately when you're driving, and to work out your pricing based on driving behaviour.
+We may also use that data to help with any claims.